man in black jacket singing on stage

 LAMDA

 Location: Hammersmith, South-West London.
-Another school in the thick of the city.
+Another school in the center of the city.

-• There is a lot of emphasis on the ensemble and collaboration at this school, and it is proclaimed to be at the heart of all the training.
+• There is a strong emphasis on ensemble work and collaboration at LAMDA, which is proclaimed to be at the heart of all the training.

-• Movement classes will utilise Laban and Chekhov techniques.
+• Movement classes utilize Laban and Chekhov techniques.

-• You will work with industry writers and directors to develop new work for the stage.
-This shows an emphasis on keeping up with the contemporary industry.
+• You will work with industry writers and directors to develop new work for the stage, demonstrating a focus on keeping up with the contemporary industry.

-• Lots of evenings organised in order to meet casting directors and agents in the third year.
+• Many evenings are organized for meeting casting directors and agents in the third year.

 • You will be able to work towards your stage combat qualification as part of the course.

-• The perfect school for anyone who loves to collaborate and work as a group.
+• LAMDA is the perfect school for anyone who loves to collaborate and work as a group.

 Link to LAMDA Website